 - Rigorous peer review

 - Free online color figures

 - 5 free downloads for authors from the SPIE Digital Library

 - Open access publication at a low cost

-- Abstracting and indexing in leading scientific databases, including Science Citation Index Expanded; Materials Science Citation Index; Current Contents/Physical, Chemical & Earth Science; Current Contents/Engineering, Computing & Technology; Inspec; Scopus; Ei Compendex; and Chemical Abstracts.
+- Abstracting and indexing in leading scientific databases, including Science Citation Index Expanded; Materials Science Citation Index; Current Contents/Physical, Chemical & Earth Science; Current Contents/Engineering, Computing & Technology; Inspec; Scopus; Ei Compendex; and Astrophysics Data System.

 JM3 offers the option of open access publication for a flat rate of $960 for standard articles and $660 for Letters.
 SPIE open access fees are kept low in recognition of the fact that many authors have limited funding available to cover publication expenses.
 Open access papers are published under a Creative Commons CC-BY license.
 Read more about our open access program.
 Your decision on whether to pay for open access has no impact on the review process or the timing of publication of the article.

 There are no mandatory page charge fees.
 If you do not choose to pay for open access, your paper will be published under subscription access control with the standard SPIE transfer of copyright agreement.
 Read more about the rights and restrictions of these publication licenses.